 The compensation awarded in a case of this type will be calculated by taking into account the type and severity of an injury you’ve received, combined with any financial losses which have been incurred as a direct result of the negligent medical treatment.
 Losses of this kind might include medical bills, travel costs and any earnings lost through enforced absence from work, both in the immediate aftermath of the negligence and in the future.

-If you think that you may have been the victim of this kind of neglect then call us on 0800 234 6438.
-If we feel that you have a genuine case for compensation than a personal injury lawyer will work long and hard on your behalf.
-We’ll fight the negligence and leave you free to fight the cancer.
+If you think that you may have been the victim of this kind of neglect then call a trained legal adviser on 0800 234 6438.
+If they feel that you have a genuine case for compensation then a personal injury lawyer will work long and hard on your behalf.
+They’ll fight the negligence and leave you free to fight the cancer.

 We know that making a claim can feel daunting.
 We're here to help with that.
 When you submit your details, you'll be in safe hands.
 Our partner is National Accident Helpline – the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee if you decide to proceed with your case.